hkuadithya/GPU-non-local-means/README.md

 ## Acknowledgments

-The author thank his family and the open source community.
+The author thanks his family and the open source community.